gmartinez3/Spark-Bot/README.md

 # Spark-Bot
-Spark Bot Q&amp;A write to CSV
+Spark Bot Q&amp;A write to CSV for documenting information gathered.

-Changing from Kraken
+Will reply to a 1:1 request with a few questions, then store these in a CSV.

 Based on BrBester's pyCiscoSpark